Irshadanwar/berlin-200-users-repositories/README.md

-## GitHub Berlin Users and Repositories: Unveiling Trends in Developer Engagement
+# GitHub Berlin Users and Repositories

 ### Overview

-In a deep dive into the vibrant tech scene of Berlin, we analyzed GitHub users with over 200 followers.
-Using the GitHub API, we gathered insights on user profiles and repositories, revealing intriguing patterns in programming language popularity and community engagement.
-Here’s what we discovered!
+- This project analyzes GitHub users in Berlin with over 200 followers to uncover trends in programming language popularity and community engagement.
+- It utilizes the GitHub API to scrape user profiles and their repositories, providing insights that can help developers enhance their visibility and engagement.
+- Key findings include patterns in language preferences, user engagement dynamics, and recommendations for optimizing GitHub profiles.

+### How the Data Was Scraped
+I employed the GitHub REST API to gather user data from Berlin, filtering for those with over 200 followers.
+I collected their profiles and public repositories, cleaning the data for consistency.
+For company names, I ensured they were trimmed, stripped of leading @ symbols, and converted to uppercase.
+I captured a range of fields to provide a comprehensive view of the developers in Berlin.

+### Most Interesting Findings
+One surprising finding was the increasing popularity of languages like Rust and Go among Berlin developers, indicating a shift towards more systems-oriented programming.
+This reflects the city's vibrant tech community's willingness to embrace emerging technologies.

+### Actionable Recommendation
+Developers should focus on creating detailed profiles and engaging in open-source projects.
+By showcasing their skills and collaborating with others, they can significantly enhance their follower count and visibility within the community.

-### Methodology
+### Dataset Summary

-Our research employed the GitHub REST API to scrape relevant data, focusing on users in Berlin who have garnered significant followership.
-We filtered the data by criteria such as location and follower count, then performed extensive cleaning on company names to ensure accuracy.
-Programming languages used in repositories were analyzed to spot trends and preferences among Berlin's developers.
+The following CSV files are included in this repository:

+- **users.csv**: Contains user data for GitHub users in Berlin with over 200 followers.
+- **repositories.csv**: Lists public repositories for each user, detailing key metrics.

-### Key Findings
+### Findings

-1. **Language Popularity Shifts**:
-   - Surprisingly, while JavaScript remains a dominant force, emerging languages like Rust and Go are gaining traction among Berlin developers.
-This shift suggests a growing interest in systems programming and performance-oriented development.
-   - Python, known for its versatility in data science and web development, also retains a strong presence, indicating a balanced ecosystem where both new and established languages thrive.

-2. **Engagement and Community Dynamics**:
-   - Users with detailed profiles and active repositories tend to attract more followers.
-This highlights the importance of not just coding skills but also the ability to showcase one’s work effectively.
-   - Collaboration through open-source projects significantly boosts engagement.
-Developers who contribute to popular projects or start their own often see exponential follower growth.

-3. **Profile Optimization**:
-   - Profiles that feature a clear focus—be it front-end development, machine learning, or DevOps—draw more followers than those that appear too generalized.
-Specialization appears to be key in standing out in the competitive landscape.
+1. **Top 5 Users by Followers**:

+2. **Earliest Registered Users**:

+3. **Most Popular Licenses**:

-4. **Geographic Influence**:
+4. **Majority Company**:
-   - Berlin's unique cultural and professional ecosystem fosters a collaborative environment.
-Many developers actively participate in meetups, hackathons, and workshops, translating this community spirit into higher engagement on GitHub.

-### Practical Insights for Developers

-To enhance your GitHub presence and follower count, consider the following strategies:

-- **Curate Your Profile**: Ensure your GitHub profile is complete and highlights your skills, interests, and projects.
-Use a professional photo, write a compelling bio, and link to relevant external profiles (like LinkedIn).

-- **Focus on Trending Technologies**: Stay updated on programming language trends and explore emerging technologies.
-Engaging with new tools can position you as a thought leader in your niche.

-- **Engage with the Community**: Don’t just post your work—interact!
-Contribute to other projects, provide feedback, and participate in discussions.
-This not only builds connections but also showcases your expertise.

-- **Document Your Projects**: Invest time in writing clear, detailed README files for your repositories.
-Good documentation can attract users and collaborators, making your work more accessible.

-### Conclusion

-The GitHub landscape in Berlin reveals a dynamic and evolving community where technology trends shape user engagement.
-By understanding and adapting to these patterns, developers can enhance their presence on the platform, connect with peers, and ultimately grow their follower base.
-Dive into the attached analysis for more detailed insights and start optimizing your GitHub journey today!
+5. **Most Popular Language**:

+6. **Second Most Popular Language (after 2020)**:

+7. **Language with Highest Average Stars**:

+8. **Top 5 by Leader Strength**:

+9. **Correlation Between Followers and Repos**:

+10. **Regression Slope (Followers on Repos)**:

+11. **Correlation Between Projects and Wiki Enabled**:

+12. **Average Following Difference (Hireable)**:

+13. **Regression Slope (Followers on Bio Word Count)**:

+14. **Top 5 Weekend Repository Creators**:

+15. **Email Share Difference for Hireable Users**:

+16. **Most Common Surname**:

-### A Heartfelt Thanks
+###A Heartfelt Thanks
 Thank you for taking the time to explore these findings!
 Your curiosity and commitment to learning are what drive innovation in our tech community.
-Happy coding, and may your GitHub journey be as enriching as the Berlin tech scene itself ;)
+Happy coding, and may your GitHub journey be as enriching as the Berlin tech scene itself!